imiraoui/ConcertTicketAnalysis/README.md

 ## 2. Data Processing & Feature Engineering <a name="processing"></a>

-### Data Cleaning
+### Data Cleaning & Processing

 #### Merging the Datasets and matching the strings
 Given the variety of sources that we used we faced numerous problems in aggregating our datasets.
-One of our main problem was in **reconciliating the different concerts and making sure that the string matched appropriately.**
+One of our main problem, besides the diversity in format among the various sources, was in **reconciliating the different concerts and making sure that the string matched appropriately.**

 Some artists' names are rather ambiguous (i.e. [The Blaze](https://open.spotify.com/artist/1Dt1UKLtrJIW1xxRBejjos?si=q-pILVELSlCO6iOFa1kiPg) is very very different from [Blaze](https://open.spotify.com/artist/5yK5YSsWKH35QRTsHQHxEN?si=fczjQ-m1Sp62ikfH3gJMFA)) and required the utmost attention as we navigate through the different APIs.